 One of the contributors to the local SEO survey added his overview on what’s been working for him.

 “Seeking a consistent flow of positive-sentiment reviews on your GMB page.
 BBB listings *surprising find* paid/unpaid doesn’t seem to matter.
 Ensure as much completeness and engagement of the GMB page as possible” Andy Kuiper – Calgary SEO Expert

-If your plan for 2019 was to build hundreds more local citations for your business you’re probably wasting your time.
-Dropping 19% compared to the previous survey the experts agree that local citations just don’t carry the same weight.
+If your plan for 2021 was to build hundreds more local citations for your business you’re probably wasting your time.
+Continuing to drop compared to the previous survey the experts agree that local citations just don’t carry the same weight.
 Making sure you have accurate listings across the top 30ish most influential local citation sites for your business is still a foundational SEO factor that you need to have success.
 However, all those other obscure citations probably are doing much to move the needle.